+Make a simple egg scramble with vegetables.
 Have trouble keeping fresh veggies on hand?
 Use frozen instead!
 These veggies are frozen at their peak of freshness, and therefore still contain a lot of nutritional value.
 Keep a few bags of frozen greens on hand, such as peas, spinach, zucchini, broccoli, kale, and asparagus.
-Use them in a quick egg scramble!

 Sliced deli meats are often full of sodium, and we'll show you how easy it is to make a delicious sandwich or wrap without them:

 Avocado slices, swiss cheese, roasted red pepper, and mayonnaise.